Pros and Cons of Gifted Learning Programs in Schools

 Identification of Gifted Students

-Once they are acknowledged as possibly gifted, they are administered some form of standardized testing.
-This can be problematic for a variety of reasons.
-First, general education teachers may not be adequately equipped to recognize gifted students (see more below).
-Furthermore, a test score may not be a good indicator of giftedness.
+This can be problematic for various reasons: First, general education teachers may not be adequately equipped to recognize gifted students (see more below); Second, a test score may not be a good indicator of giftedness.

-Intelligence is a wide-ranging variable.
-Depending on the testing used, it may not encompass all facets of intelligence.
-Moreover, there are many who believe that standardized tests of intelligence favor the wealthy because they have had opportunities and experiences that poorer children have not.
+Moreover, many believe standardized intelligence tests favor the wealthy because they have had opportunities and experiences that poorer children do not.

 Promotes Socioeconomic and Racial Disparity

-Teacher bias is a contentious topic in gifted education.
-White teachers may have a conscious or unconscious bias against nominating minority children to gifted programs.
-A Vanderbilt University study found that a high-scoring white student was twice as likely as a similar scoring black student to be identified as gifted.
+Sometimes, white teachers may have a conscious or unconscious bias against nominating minority children to gifted programs.
+A Vanderbilt University study found that high-scoring white students were twice as likely to be identified as gifted when compared to similar-scoring non-white students.

 The Future of Gifted Education

 Evidence suggests that gifted programs help students with academic achievement, socialization, and future success.
 Unfortunately, many gifted programs lack the necessary resources and are taught by teachers without the proper training.
-The current methods for identifying gifted learners is highly flawed.

 Minority children and those of low socioeconomic backgrounds are underrepresented in gifted programs for a variety of reasons.
 It is imperative that qualified minorities and people of low socioeconomic status receive appropriate gifted services.